 - Star Wars Episode III: Revenge of the Sith was released into theaters worldwide, completing George Lucas’ 28-year saga, which first appeared in 1977 and includes 6 episodes (2005)

+And, Happy 74th Birthday to Pete Townshend, the English musician, singer-songwriter and co-founder of The Who.
 Born in London to musician parents, he taught himself how to play guitar and never learned to read music.
 Yet, he became one of the most influential guitar players and rock composers in the world.
-(1945) –Photo by Ross Belot -CC
+(1945)

 And, on this day in 1967, The Beatles held a press party at the London home of their manager Brian Epstein to launch the Sgt.
 Pepper’s album.
 They hired Linda Eastman to be the press photographer, a woman who, four years later, became the beloved wife of Paul McCartney for 27 years–until her death from cancer at age 56.